adrys-lab/access-log-monitor-service/README.md

     * `secondary-adapters`
         * Composed by the interfaces which interact with external (out-of-service) platforms (Databases, 3rd parties, external Providers|Interfaces, Outgoing requests...)
         * In this service, there are:
-            * `mariadb`
-                * it handles the interaction with the Database.
             * `log` and `json`
                 * Notifies the end-user about stats and alerts
                 * Dispatching to output json and log files (explained below).
-* Notice it misses the 6th layer which would be the API, but we don't need to expose it as this service is completely background and not interacting with 3rd parties.
+* Notice it misses the 6th layer which would be the API, but we don't need to expose it as this service is completely background and not interacting with 3rd parties nor exposed anywhere.
-* I decided to parse the Log File using the commons-io library which provides a Tailer object listener for
+* I decided to parse the Log File using the commons-io library which provides a Tailer object listener.
 * I decided to use Event-Driven approach with AMQ for internal Message Broker Consumption.
 * The entire Service and Database are configured to run with same Timezone (Europe/Paris) to avoid DateTime Zones mismatches.
 * There is a global exception handler configured via AOP for handling any occurred exception within the service.
     * [here](./app/src/main/java/com/adrian/rebollo/GlobalExceptionHandler.java) to see that Handler logic.

 ## Service decisions
 * First step in the services is to handle Access input log file (`/tmp/access.log`) changes by pulling lines with Tailer (`commons-io`, explained below).
 * These new Lines are parsed and dispatched to the AMQ.
-* Therefore each LogLine is Routed to LogLineService, to be Handled to save into Database.
+* Therefore each LogLine is Routed to AccessLogStatsService, to be Handled and saved into a ConcurrentLinkedQueue.
-* Independently, it comes up the Schedulers logic for Log Stats and Log Alerts.
+* Independently, it comes up the Schedulers logic for Log Stats computing.
 * Decided to use Schedulers to trigger the reports for:
     * Stats:
         * see [here](./domain-services/src/main/java/com/adrian/rebollo/service/AccessLogStatsServiceImpl.java) to see that scheduler logic.
         * Triggered each 10sec (initial delay of 10sec)
         * it aggregates Log Lines from last 10sec.
-            * between scheduler trigger executions, it uses the sequential number from Database to get log ranges:
+            * between scheduler trigger executions, it uses the ConcurrentLinkedQueue to peek and poll the loglines:
-                * 1st - `seqId` > 0 (max seqId returned 450 for example)
-                * 2nd - `seqId` > 450 (max seqId returned 830 for example)
-                * 3rd - `seqId` > 830 ...
+                * loglines to be processed and computed must satisfy that they have been inserted/parsed during the last 10sec.
+                * It uses a Component to compute all the stats:
+                    * see [here](./domain-services/src/main/java/com/adrian/rebollo/service/AccessLogStatsComponent.java) to see that logic.
+                * so result of that stats is the aggregation of all log lines being parsed during the last 10sec.
-            * This scheduler process aggregate all the Log lines, and the final object is a Log Line Stats.
+            * This scheduler process aggregate all the Log lines, and the final object is a `LogLineStats`.
-            * This process save the Log Line Stats in Database with a dateTime, and afterwards dispatches (`AMQ`) that Log Line Stats, which will be Routed to LogService, which displays/logs the data for the end-user.
-    * Alerts:
+            * Once that `LogLineStats` is built, it is dispatched to the `externalDispatcherObserver` to be sent to all the `ExternalDispatcher` interface implementations (explained below) and also dispatched to `AccessLogAlertServiceImpl`.
+* For the Alerts computing:
     * see [here](./domain-services/src/main/java/com/adrian/rebollo/service/AccessLogAlertServiceImpl.java) to see that scheduler logic.
-        * Triggered each 10sec (initial delay of 12sec, guarantees delay between stats and alerts reports)
+    * They handle `LogLineStats`, and are saved into a bounded queue kept in memory.
+    * this queue keeps in memory the last X stats (X stats = `alertTimeWindow` / (`delayStats` / 1000), by default its 12 due to 120/10).
     * it aggregates the Log Stats (persisted by the above scheduler) added during the last 120sec.
-            * Between scheduler trigger executions, it uses a `time window` config param (default 120sec):
-                * 1st - Log stats with `insertedTime` Between 10:18:00 and 10:20:00
-                * 2nd - Log stats with `insertedTime` Between 10:18:10 and 10:20:10
-                * 3rd - Log stats with `insertedTime` Between 10:18:20 and 10:20:20 ...
-        * It computes the total requests triggered during that `time-window`
+    * It computes the stats build during the last `time-window` seconds.
-        * checks if the number requests per second is higher than threshold
+    * checks if the number requests per second is higher than threshold.
-        * it uses The Machine State Pattern to check in which Alert state the service is currently running:
+    * it uses The Machine State Pattern to check in which Alert State the service is currently running:
         * see [here](./domain-services/src/main/java/com/adrian/rebollo/StateMachineConfiguration.java) to see that Alert Machine State Pattern.
-* Finally both Stats and Alerts are dispatched through AMQ
+    * Finally once Alert is built, it is dispatched through AMQ to be handled by `externalDispatcherObserver` to be sent to all the `ExternalDispatcher` interface implementations (explained below).
     * Observer Pattern used to that dispatching
         * see [here](./domain-services/src/main/java/com/adrian/rebollo/service/ExternalDispatcherObserverImpl.java) the logic details.
-        * it `notifies` to all the ExternalDispatcher interface implementations (`LogExternalDispatcher` and `JsonExternalDispatcher`) which are responsible to write the output data.
+        * it `notifies` to all the `ExternalDispatcher` interface implementations (`LogExternalDispatcher` and `JsonExternalDispatcher` are the default `ExternalDispatcher` implementations) which are responsible to write the output data.
+            * if for example, in next future a new outcome wants to be introduced (for example, send alerts and stats out of that service through HTTP, we simply need to add a new implementation of `ExternalDispatcher` for it, and it would be automatically dispatched to that new `impl` too.)
+        * so both Alerts and Stats are dispatched to these `ExternalDispatcher` interfaces.
     * Alerts and Stats are shown/displayed to the end-user by a log and/or json file:
         * `./logs/access-log-monitor-service.log`
             * configured with `./app/src/main/resources/logback-spring.xml`